-According to Figure 2, in 17 ators C (Recognition context and assumptions) and D (Evaluation and synthesis of information) showed no difference in the average score of CT skills between male and female students.
+According to Figure 2, indicators C (Recognition context and assumptions) and D (Evaluation and synthesis of information) showed no difference in the average score of CT skills between male and female students.
 This is in line with the opinion by Rahman [46] that critical thinking skills between men and women did not show a significant difference.
 In line with this, [47], [48] there are no differences in CT skills between males and females.
-Yousefi & Mohammadi [49] also convey that gender differences do not significantly differ in the understanding aspect.
-Meanwhile, indicator B, "Collection of information", findings different results: male students' critical thinking skills have a higher score.
-Halpern & LaMay [50], Halpern [51] state that men are influenced by various learning experiences and thought processes so that it is easier to gather information.
+Yousefi and Mohammadi [49] also convey that gender differences do not significantly differ in the understanding aspect.
+Meanwhile, indicator B (Collection of information), findings different results: male students' critical thinking skills have a higher score.
+Previous researchers [50], [51] state that men are influenced by various learning experiences and thought processes so that it is easier to gather information.
 Men have better visual and numerical performance, while women generally have better verbal skills.

 Critical thinking skills are also related to students' cognitive abilities as measured through tests of understanding learning outcomes.
-The study results above show that students with high GPA scores have good CT skills (middle category).
+The study results show that students with high GPA scores have good CT skills (middle category).
 Critical thinking skills are related to one's academics [17], [52], [53].
 Although GPA is connected to critical thinking abilities, the academic performance index has a weak correlation.
-Therefore students with high GPA are not assured of having high critical thinking.
+Therefore students with high GPA are not assured of having high critical thinking skills, or conversely [54].
+However, students can develop their interpretation, which leads to critical thinking.
 Students' cognitive abilities can be improved with a learning method that engages them directly (student-centered).
 Whereas a person's critical thinking skills are limited, it will not exclude them from being trained.
 The effort to practice critical thinking is to be acclimated into daily life [55].
 Giving a simple example about how useful cells are for our body is one of the ways to make students' understanding of cell concepts easy.

-According to the results of interviews with lecturers, they also convey that the existence of Cell has not facilitated students and Molecular Biology textbooks in Bahasa (Indonesian language) or textbooks are made by lecturers.
-It certainly complicates students' understanding of Cell and molecular biology.
-By the result of observation class, another reason students' critical thinking is low 2 evel is that some lecturers have not directly involved students in learning or trained students' CT skills in the learning activities.
+According to the results of interviews with lecturers, they also convey that the existence of cell has not facilitated students and molecular biology textbooks in Bahasa (Indonesian language) or textbooks are made by lecturers.
+It certainly complicates students' understanding of cell and molecular biology.
+By the result of observation class, another reason students' critical thinking is low level is that some lecturers have not directly involved students in learning or trained students' CT skills in the learning activities.
 To enhance students' critical thinking skills, various learning strategies such as inquiry, group discussions, cooperative learning, or problem-based learning can be used.
-22 cturers should have a written lesson plan with various methods, so a good lesson plan and textbooks can improve students' critical thinking skills.
+Lecturers should have a written lesson plan with various methods, so a good lesson plan and textbooks can improve students' critical thinking skills.
 In line with that, empowering critical thinking may be achieved through active learning, which involves students directly in the learning process and preparing the subject before learning starts by using the textbooks [56].